-The Task Force's first recommendation is to develop a community solar project for Carrboro.
+The first recommendation is to develop a community solar project for Carrboro.
 Solar panels can provide low-cost energy without environmental impacts.
 Many home and business owners are realizing lower energy costs by investing in solar.
 However, most Carrboro residents either rent or own homes that are shaded by trees, and cannot benefit from solar at their home.
 A community solar project would allow people across Carrboro to invest in solar, lower electricity bills, and help bring about a clean energy future for our Town.
 However, the electric utilities that service Carrboro restrict most forms of community ownership.
 Legislation currently under discussion in the NC General Assembly would allow a third-party, such as a community entity, to sell electricity directly to power consumers.
 Under this change, a community group could own a solar installation and sell the energy to a large buyer, such as the Town of Carrboro.
 The agreement could set the electricity price to a rate that is beneficial to both the Town and the community investment group.

-The Task Force's second recommendation is to create a downtown geothermal heating and cooling district.
+The second recommendation is to explore and encourage geothermal heating and cooling, especially in downtown.
 The Carrboro Century Center has considerable heating and cooling costs that could be reduced by switching to geothermal.
 Developing geothermal heating and cooling for the Century Center could reveal economies of scale, where neighboring buildings could be added to the system at lower cost.
-This recommendation is to explore the formation of a geothermal heating and cooling utility to provide low-cost, sustainably sourced heating and cooling to downtown buildings that is easy for property owners to join.
+If it is legally and technically feasible and cost-effective, the opportunity could be extended to explore the formation of a geothermal heating and cooling utility to provide low-cost, sustainably sourced heating and cooling to downtown buildings that is easy for property owners to join.